3 hours. 2 hours lecture and 2 hours lab per week.

 Course Description

-Introduction to principles and applications of Geographic Information Science (GIS).
-Examines spatial data retrieval, accuracy, management, visualization, and analysis.
-Emphasis on interdisciplinary nature of GIS and relevance to society.
+Introduction to spatial thinking and the tools, data, and uses of Geographic Information Science in contemporary society.
+Examines how geospatial data are created, visualized, managed, and analyzed; the qualities of a good map; and ethical issues surrounding GIScience.
+Emphasis on interdisciplinary nature of GIScience and the role spatial analysis plays throughout society.
 Involves computer examples and exercises that emphasize real-world problem solving.

 Athena Title